Unleash/helm-charts/charts/unleash-edge/README.md

 This chart bootstraps an [Unleash Edge](https://github.com/Unleash/unleash-edge) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+No extra configuration is needed besides pointing edge to an Upstream URL.

 ## Prerequisites

 - Kubernetes 1.16+